-Our approach aims to raise social and environmental standards throughout the supply chain by working with our direct suppliers to improve their performance with respect to Corporate Social Responsibility and their own supply chain management, while increasing our own efficiency.
-Integrating our CSR standards in our procurement practices helps us to preserve our reputation and make a real difference in the communities where our suppliers operate.
+We aim to raise social and environmental standards throughout the supply chain by working with our suppliers to improve their performance with respect to a social and environmental sustainability, integrating their own supply chain management.
+We apply recognised social and environmental sustainability standards in our procurement practices helping us to preserve our reputation and make a real difference for the future of this planet our society.

 The procurement policy is an important element in Proximus' corporate involvement.
 The Procurement team wants to ensure that its suppliers provide products and services in such a way that they meet and even exceed the legal requirements, by integrating social, environmental, ethical and sustainable aspects.
-We also ask our suppliers to promote the same CSR principles with their own partners.
+We ask our suppliers to promote the same sustainability principles with their own partners.

 Proximus' supplier selection process is based on a number of predefined criteria within the framework of the "Business Principles of Procurement".
-Currently, these selection criteria also include CSR requirements, detailed in the "CSR clause".
+Currently, these selection criteria also include sustainability requirements, detailed in the "CSR clause".